-(cows) to the poorest women in these villages and the value of the transfer is such that it moves over 3,000 households from the low mode to the lowest density point of the asset distribution in treated areas.5 Tracing how assets evolve after the transfer allows us to test for poverty traps.
+What makes our setting exceptional is that, fortuitously, the program transfers large assets (cows) to the poorest women in these villages, and the value of the transfer is such that it moves over 3,000 households from the low mode to the lowest density point of the asset distribution in treated areas.5 Tracing how assets evolve after the transfer allows us to test for poverty traps.

-As livestock (cow) rearing is the main occupation of richer women while largely assetless poor women work in casual labor, the program can be seen as an attempt for the latter to engage in the occupations of the former.
-Given that the value of the asset (mainly cows) transfer is equal across beneficiaries, the value of the productive assets (e.g. whether they have or can afford carts, sheds, rickshaws, etc) that the poor already own at baseline may influence how successful they are at running a livestock business.
-To illustrate this, consider two beneficiaries, one who has - or can afford - an asset, say a cart, which is complementary to the livestock transfer by BRAC, and one who has nothing.
+As livestock (cow) rearing is the main occupation of richer women, while largely assetless poor women work in casual labor, the program can be seen as an attempt for the latter to engage in the occupations of the former.
+Given that the value of the asset transfered is equal across beneficiaries, the value of the productive assets (e.g., whether they have or can afford carts, sheds, rickshaws) that the poor already own at baseline may influence how successful they are at running a livestock business.
+To illustrate this, consider two beneficiaries, one who has-or can afford-an asset, say, a cart, which is complementary to the livestock transfer by BRAC, and one who has nothing.
 If the market can only be reached by cart, the value of the threshold would be the value of the livestock plus cart.
 In this case, we would observe that only the beneficiaries who can afford a cart escape poverty.
-We use this intuition to trace the evolution of assets for each level of assets at baseline (encapsulating both the pre-owned assets and the livestock transfer) to seek a threshold such that those above successfully operate a livestock business and grow out of poverty whereas those below fall back into poverty.
+We use this intuition to trace the evolution of assets for each level of assets at baseline (encapsulating both the preowned assets and the livestock transfer) to seek a threshold such that those above successfully operate a livestock business and grow out of poverty whereas those below fall back into poverty.